Make an adorable burlap bunny out of Dollar Tree materials. This is such a cute DIY to add to your spring or Easter decor!

 I used a different piece of burlap that I already had on hand that also came from Walmart.
 I folded the piece together and then scrunched the sides up toward the middle, then I hot glued them together.

-After the bow part dried, I took a smaller piece of the same burlap and wrapped it around the middle, gluing it on the back.
+After the first part of the bow dried, I took a smaller piece of the same burlap and wrapped it around the middle, gluing it on the back.

 Glue the bow onto the burlap bunny and you’re done!